 If this happens bigger septic tank problems can arise.

 This is always a tricky one and is not always the easiest to plan for.
 You never really know where those roots are going to grow.
+Tree roots are capable of pushing through most obstacles they come across over time.

 If your septic tank is located too close to trees and shrubs this can cause problems as the roots can actually grow through the tank walls.
 They may even get through the pipes that lead from the tank to your house.